 External treasury management advisors are engaged by the Council to provide regular updates on the counterparties who meet the Council's investment criteria.

-The external treasury management advisors have now set up a comprehensive assessment and monitoring criteria process covering the counterparties available to the Council to place investments.
-The process involves the Council receiving a weekly list from the external treasury management advisors detailing their current assessment of all the main counterparties in the money markets.
+The external treasury management advisors have in place a comprehensive assessment and monitoring criteria process covering the counterparties available to the Council to place investments.
+The process involves the Treasury Management consultants providing a weekly list detailing their current assessment of all the main counterparties in the money markets.
 The list utilises the latest ratings from all the main credit rating agencies and supplements this further with information on trading on insurance instruments which the external treasury management advisors use to monitor early warning signals concerning individual counterparties.
 The counterparties are all colour coded, based on the risk assessment applied, and each colour represents the maximum period of investment for each counterparty.
 The weekly list is also supplemented with daily alerts, if required, on changes to the ratings on individual counterparties.
 It is proposed that the Council continues to use the external treasury management advisors weekly counterparty listing - or similar methodology - to assess the status of individual counterparties for investment purposes.